-12-inch Heavy Duty Landscape Staples - 37% Thicker - 8 Gauge
+12 in.
+Heavy Duty Landscape Staples - 37% Thicker - 8 Gauge Steel

 Option 1: Rounded Top Non-Galvanized